 Chemotherapy drugs can have painful side effects.
 If the drugs cause nerve damage, you may experience burning, numbness, tingling or shooting pain most often in the fingers or toes.
 Mouth sores, headaches, muscle pains and stomach pains also can result from some chemotherapy drugs.

 Our clinical staff has had intense training to assure the proper techniques are being used to control pain and make patients as physically comfortable as possible.
-Read more about our advanced pain and symptom management services.

 The goal of pain control is to prevent pain that can be prevented and to treat pain that cannot be prevented.
 It is possible that you will not have pain from chemotherapy treatments, but if you do, you can take steps to relieve it.
 The first step is to talk with your physician, nurse or pharmacist about your pain.
 Give them as many details as possible.
 We also recommend that you describe your pain to your family and friends so that they can help communicate with your caregivers if you are too tired or in too much pain to talk to them yourself.
 Be sure to describe the following: